Neil Harvey: Peak years

 Harvey started the 1952–53 season without a first-class century in more than 18 months and in three matches ahead of the Tests, suffered two defeats and was yet to break his drought.

 Having failed to score a century in ten Tests and almost three years, the season saw Harvey at his productive best as South Africa, whom he had scored four centuries against three years earlier, toured Australia.
 On a slow pitch difficult for stroke play, Harvey scored 109 and 52 in Brisbane where Australia grounded out a victory in the First Test.
 He top-scored in the first innings and was the second top-score (run out) in the second.

 Such was his performance in the series that his scores of 11 and 60 in the Second Test, top-scoring in the second innings, were his worst, as Australia lost their first Test to South Africa for 42 years.

-He then top-scored with 190 in the Third Test in Sydney to set up a large first innings lead of 270 and an innings victory.
+Harvey then top-scored with 190 in the Third Test in Sydney to set up a large first innings lead of 270 and an innings victory.
 Harvey alone made more than his opponents in the first innings and the innings saw him complete 1000 Test runs against the South Africans in only eight Tests.
 Harvey made it consecutive centuries in as many matches, with 84 and 116 in Adelaide.
 Starting with an on-driven boundary off the first ball of the last day's play, Harvey's century took 106 minutes and was the fastest record in the Australia since World War II and the sixth fastest of all time in Australia.
 With leading pacemen Ray Lindwall and Keith Miller breaking down in the match, Harvey bowled for only the third time in his Test career.
 He took his first of three wickets at Test level, that of Russell Endean as a depleted Australian attack could not defeat the visitors who finished seven wickets down.

 As the series 2–1 in Australia's favour and not yet won, the Fifth Test in Melbourne was a timeless Test.
 Harvey compiled his third consecutive century and highest Test score of 205 as Australia amassed 520 in the first innings.
 This put Australia in control of the Test, despite South Africa successfully chasing an unlikely target of 295.
 Harvey accumulated 834 Test runs at 92.66 in the series.
 This surpassed Bradman's aggregate of 806 runs in 1931–32 as a series record against South Africa.
 In ten Tests against South Africa, he had eight centuries, totalling 1494 runs at an average of 106.71.